Head Coach/Assistant Athletic Director:

 Jason Damjanovic brings a wealth of playing experience with him.
 He was a standout player at Pioneer High School of San Jose, earning All-League Honors in both 1988 and 1989.
 Damjanovic still stands as the All-Time Steals Leader for the Mustangs.
 In the 1991-92 season, while at Foothill College, he was a member of the only Coast Conference Championship team in Foothill Men's Basketball history.
 Jason Damjanovic concluded his collegiate career at Sonoma State University, earning a Bachelor of Arts Degree in Psychology in 1996.
 Damjanovic also spent five seasons as player/coach with Race Express Basketball, which is a professional exhibition team comprised of former Division I and II college players who competed against other Division I and II University teams throughout the United States.

 SOME WORDS FROM COACH DAMJANOVIC:

 "De Anza College's Athletic Department and Men's Basketball Program is interested in each student-athletes growth and development in all areas of college life.
 We stress the importance of obtaining a degree, while striving for full academic and athletic potential.
 Educational and athletic excellence are the cornerstones of the athletic program.
 The success of our Basketball Program is measured by the performance of our student-athletes in their academic and athletic pursuits, as well as their contribution to society and the community both before and after graduation.
-We are committed to the integrity of the game, the spirit and rules of De Anza College, the Coast Conference, and the Commission on Athletics."
+We are committed to the integrity of the game, the spirit and rules of De Anza College, the Coast Conference, and the CCCAA."